 Parking lots are more dangerous than many people think.
 According to CBS News, 20% of all accidents occur in parking lots, with the leading cause being distracted drivers using their cell phones.
 Since Texas is an at-fault state, you could be held liable if you cause an accident.

 Unlike no-fault states, Texas is an at-fault state, meaning the driver who’s responsible will be assigned the blame, with their auto insurance company paying for the damages.
 However, determining who’s at fault isn’t as straightforward as it seems.
+An Austin car accident lawyer can provide essential guidance to help establish fault and handle insurance claims effectively.

 In this guide, we’ll discuss the laws surrounding operating a motor vehicle in a parking garage, what happens if you hit a vehicle, and who’s ultimately at fault for parking lot accidents.